Leskovets, Pernik Province

 Leskovets (Bulgarian: Лесковец, also transliterated Leskovec) is a village in western Bulgaria.
-Its located in Oblast Pernik, Obshtina Pernik.
+Its located in Pernik Province, Pernik Municipality.

 Geography

 The village of Leskovets is located in a mountainous region.
 Its located 2.5 km west of Batanovtsi.

 Cultural and natural landmarks

 Below the village there is a dam called Bushlyak, above the village is the Kavatsite dam, and even higher is the Lobosh dam.

 In the village there is a ZOO - Alis.

 Name

 The name derives from Leska, which means Hazel in Bulgarian + the Slavic suffix -ets.

 Political situation

 The village shares a mayor with the neighbouring village of Planinitsa.